-Primary care physicians, nurses, midwives, acupuncturists, naturopathic doctors, massage therapists may have psychotherapists in their network and could refer you to the right person.
+Primary care physicians, nurses, midwives, acupuncturists, naturopathic doctors, massage therapists may have nyc therapists in their network and could refer you to the right person.

 Have questions or want to schedule an appointment?

 Psychotherapists can have different levels of education and training.
-Below are the three most common ones in NYC:
+Below are the three most common types of therapists in NYC:

 - Psychologist: A psychologist can help you with a wide range of psychological issues.
-A psychologist is the best choice if you need to get any kind of psychological or neuropsychological testing done.
+In New York City, a psychologist is the best choice if you need to get any kind of psychological or neuropsychological testing done.
 Psychologists go through many years of training and may have specialty areas.
 They will also often charge the highest fees.

-- Mental Health Counselor (LMHC) – A mental health counselor can help you with most mental health problems, relationship difficulties, and family issues.
+- Mental Health Counselor (LMHC): A mental health counselor can help you with most mental health problems, relationship difficulties, and family issues.
 Because LMHC’s go through shorter training than psychologists, they usually charge a more affordable fee.
-They can only administer a limited number of psychological tests.
+They can typically only administer a limited number of psychological tests.

 Also, be aware of the most common types of therapy, and have a sense on what best suits your individual situation.
-The most common types of therapy are listed below with a short description of what they are:
+Below are some common types of therapy that NYC therapists practice: